A Ranking Representation of Optimal Sequential Search: The Ranking Representation in Extended Models

-Proposition \ref{Prop:ept} corresponds to the Eventual Purchase Theorem, which states that in a sequential search model, a consumer purchases a product if and only if its effective value exceeds that of all other alternatives.
-This theorem is widely applied, as it allows researchers to infer demand directly from a discrete choice model without needing detailed search process data.\footnote{For instance, \cite{moraga2023consumer} derives a closed-form solution for a discrete choice model using effective values under strong distributional assumptions.
-Their model integrates with a BLP-style framework and is applied to analyze the Dutch new car market.} Lemma \ref{lem:effective} shows that the Eventual Purchase Theorem can be interpreted as a special case of the PR representation of optimal search when the inspection set is unobserved.
+Proposition \ref{Prop:ept} shows that Theorem \ref{theorem:incomplete} subsumes the famous Eventual Purchase Theorem, a result widely used for allowing researchers to infer demand directly from a discrete choice model without requiring detailed search process data.\footnote{For example, \cite{moraga2023consumer} derives a closed-form solution for consumers’ final purchase in a Weitzman model following Proposition \ref{Prop:ept}, under a Gumbel-preserving distribution for random search costs, embeds it within a BLP style framework, and applies it to the Dutch car market.}

-Missing inspection order information is common in empirical search datasets, including several widely used sources such as Expedia’s hotel booking data.\citep[e.g.,][]{ursu2018power, compiani2024online, greminger2024heterogeneous, kaye2024personalization} For such cases, existing likelihood construction methods typically sum over the joint probabilities of all feasible sequences implied by the Optimal Search Rules.
-The PR representation also accommodates this setting through three inequality conditions, offering a tractable and complete characterization.\footnote{These inequalities provide an alternative formulation of Proposition 2.1 in \citet{jolivet2019consumer}.}
+Unobservable inspection order is a common limitation in empirical studies, also present in widely used sources such as Expedia hotel booking data \citep[e.g.,][]{ursu2018power, compiani2024online, greminger2024heterogeneous, kaye2024personalization}.
+Based on Theorem \ref{theorem:incomplete}, the process can be immediately reformulated to yield three sets of inequalities that fully characterize optimality in this setting.\footnote{These inequalities provide an alternative formulation of Proposition 2.1 in \citet{jolivet2019consumer} and Appendix F in \cite{greminger2024heterogeneous}.}

-\begin{proposition} Consider a search process of consumer $i$ that satisfies the assumptions of Independence and Invariance, where the inspection order is entirely unobserved.
-Then, according to Theorem \ref{theorem:incomplete}, the search process can only be optimal if the following conditions are satisfied:
+\begin{proposition} (No Inspection Order) Consider a Weitzman-style sequential search process of consumer $i$ that satisfies Independence and Invariance, with the inspection order entirely unobserved.
+The process can only be optimal if the following conditions are satisfied:

 \end{proposition}

 \begin{proof} See Appendix \ref{app:proof_nopath}. \end{proof}